ninjadrupal/bosa/README.md

-# BOSA - Petition app
+# BOSA

 Free Open-Source participatory democracy, citizen participation and open government for cities and organizations

-This is the repository for Petition app, based on [Decidim](https://github.com/decidim/decidim).
+This is the repository for the main application for BOSA, based on [Decidim](https://github.com/decidim/decidim).

+It includes specificities for Belgian Federal Government, Regions and Citizen.

 ## Development setup